 The group studies novel materials using ARPES (with VUV and soft x-rays) and RIXS.
 The materials presently investigated include high-temperature superconductors, low-dimensional magnets, conducting interfaces between oxide materials, quasi 2-dimensional materials, etc.

-The Microscopy and Magnetism Group has a long experience in synchrotron based experiments in condensed matter physics.
+The group has a long experience in synchrotron based experiments in condensed matter physics.
 In particular we study electronic and magnetic properties of thin films, multilayers, and bulk systems of metals and oxides, 3d- and 4f - electron Systems employing techniques ranging from X-ray scattering and absorption experiments, pump probe techniques using femtosecond lasers to photoemission electron microscopy and photo electron spectroscopy/diffration.